-Single extraction technique data used to determine 0.1M Hydrochloric acid and 0.05M EDTA concentrations of elements (Table 2) show that Cu, Pb and Zn concentrations decreased with the increasing distance from the stack (Noller, 2020a).
-The heavy metal and As extraction technique of 0.1M hydrochloric acid, can be utilized as a gastro-intestinal simulation, which can predict human bioavailability (Table 2).
-More accurately, 0.1M hydrochloric acid extractable metals and arsenic provides an indication of heavy metals and As that are bioavailable during the gastric phase (Table 2); however, this method likely overestimates their bioaccessibility, as the intestinal phase (functions at ~ pH 7 conditions) is not considered (Noller et al., 2017).
+Single extraction technique data used to determine 0.1M Hydrochloric acid and 0.05M EDTA concentrations of elements (Table 2) show that Cu, Pb and Zn concentrations decreased with increasing distance from the stack (Noller, 2020a).
+The heavy metal and As extraction technique of 0.1M hydrochloric acid, can be utilized as a gastro-intestinal simulation, to predict human bioavailability (Table 2).
+More accurately, 0.1M hydrochloric acid extractable metals and arsenic provides an indication of their bioavailability during the gastric phase (Table 2); however, this method likely overestimates their bioaccessibility, as the intestinal phase (functions at ~ pH 7 conditions) is not considered (Noller, et al. 2017).
 It is important to distinguish that the human intestine is where heavy metal and As absorption takes place, while the stomach (gastric phase) is where solubilization of food (heavy metals and As) occurs.
 The 0.05M EDTA extractable concentrations of heavy metal and As represent the relevant concentrations of plant uptake from soil (Table 2).